Rkcr7/MarkSwift/README.md

    - Remaining files are cleaned up 5 seconds after successful download

 3. **Periodic Cleanup:**
-   - Every 30 minutes (configurable), the server scans for orphaned session files
+   - Every 10 minutes (configurable via `periodicScanIntervalMinutes`), the server scans for orphaned session files.
-   - Files older than 3 hours (configurable) are automatically deleted
+   - Files older than 20 minutes (configurable via `orphanedSessionAgeMinutes`) are automatically deleted.
-   - Runs on server startup and then at regular intervals
+   - Runs on server startup and then at regular intervals.

 ## Deployment